ilyasoghlu/store/README.md

         }
 }

-But you must accept that mostly we use a function nt one time and function must be oprimized that's why I will use Zod library for this function
+But you must accept that mostly we use a function nt one time and function must be optimized that's why I will use Zod library for this function

 # Zod library and product scheme